 With Matthias.
 A cruisy walk on the eastern side of the ridge, down to Cowan Creek.
 We got varying estimates of the time it would take, but did it easily in about 6 hours with perhaps 90 minutes of idling.
 Beautiful day for it.

-A classic from 1991 which I last saw on VHS (probably) and remember all too well.
+A classic which I last saw on VHS (probably) and remember all too well.
 Hard to know what Hopkins did before this (Shakespeare? — ah, The Elephant Man), or after.
 Jodie Foster is pitch perfect and Oscar-worthy here.
 I need to see more Jonathan Demme films.
 Loan got this set as a film for a social work class, to what end I know not. #25 in the IMDB top-250.

 I read about this book in the travel section of the New York Times a while ago, and bought a copy from Amazon while in the U.S. in July/August.
 Moffett got his PhD under Edward O. Wilson at Harvard in the 1980s, apparently by studying marauder ants in Singapore (and other places) in more detail than hitherto.
 As the cover blurb by the great Prof assures us, he is a fantastic photographer, so good he has been regularly commissioned by National Geographic.
 (You can find his pictures by searching for his name in the National Geographic Image Collection or at Google Images.)